seanchristspc/seanchristspc.github.io/source/_posts/build_hexo_problem.md

   # show top n results per article, show all results by setting to -1
   top_n_per_article: 1
 ```

 ---

+## 备注

+I would greatly appreciate hearing about any error in this article, even minor ones.
+I welcome your suggestions for improvements, even tiny one.
+Please email to me!😜

+---

 ## 参考文档
 [next参考文档](http://theme-next.iissnan.com/)